Myrna Loy

 Between 1934 and 1939 she made 21 movies, including outstanding successes like 'Manhattan Melodrama' in 1934, the film immortalised by John Dillinger, who watched it before being gunned down, 'The Great Ziegfeld', 'Libeled Lady', 'Wife vs. Secretary' all in 1936, and 'Test Pilot' and 'Too Hot to Handle' in 1938.
 In 1937, Myrna and Clark Gable were voted "King and Queen of Hollywood" in a nationwide poll of newspapers.
 During this time she was one of the highest paid stars in Hollywood and her celebrity status was such that 'Men-Must-Marry-Myrna' Clubs were formed.
 James Stewart, then an up-and-coming young star declared that he would "only marry Myrna Loy".

 Myrna was active during WWII in money raising activities for War Relief and she took an active interest in Red Cross work and selling war bonds.
 Immediately after the war she left MGM after 15 years and was free and able to choose her own movies.
 She renewed her successful career with a much-praised, sympathetic performance opposite Fredric March in William Wyler's Oscar-winning masterpiece, 'The Best Years of Our Lives' in 1946, which many consider to be her best ever movie.
-Her popularity had not diminished and in swift succession she made 'Song of the Thin Man', the last of the series, in 1947, then, with Cary Grant, 'The Bachelor and the Bobby-Soxer' in the same year, and 'Mr. Blandings Builds His Dream House' in 1948.
-She continued with 'The Red Pony' in 1949, 'Cheaper by the Dozen' with Clifton Webb in 1950, and its sequel 'Belles on Their Toes' in 1952.
-All were big box-office successes.

-After 1952 the roles became fewer and fewer as producers and directors inevitably began to look for younger talent.
-In 1960 she appeared in 'Midnight Lace' and then, in 1963, after much persuasion from friends and colleagues, she went into stage acting, in 'Marriage-go-Round'.
-It was a new outlet for Myrna's talents and she began to appear often in theatrical productions.
 In 1965 she won the Sarah Siddons Award for her work in Chicago theatre.
 She made her Broadway debut in 1973 in a revival of 'The Women' and she became a founder member of the American Place Theatre, a non-profit theatre set up to help the development of new plays and playwrights.
-Myrna was cast by Burt Reynolds as his mother in 'The End' in 1978 and her last motion picture was Sidney Lumet's 'Just Tell Me What You Want' in 1980.
+Going back to the big screen, Myrna was cast by Burt Reynolds as his mother in 'The End' in 1978 and her last motion picture was Sidney Lumet's 'Just Tell Me What You Want' in 1980.

 Personal

 Myrna's domestic life was more turbulent than her 'perfect wife' image might suggest.
 She married four times in all, firstly in 1936, to producer Arthur Hornblow, Jr., whom she divorced in 1942.
 Within 6 days of her divorce she married John Hertz Jr. of the Hertz Rent A Car family but he proved to be possessive and abusive, and they divorced after two years.
-Her third husband from 1946 to 1950 was Gene Markey, a producer, screenwriter and much decorated naval officer, who had previously been married to Joan Bennett and Hedy Lamarr and finally for 9 years from 1951 she was married to Howland H. Sargeant, a UNESCO delegate.
+Her third husband from 1946 to 1950 was Gene Markey, a producer, screenwriter and much decorated naval officer, who had previously been married to Joan Bennett and Hedy Lamarr, and finally for 9 years from 1951 she was married to Howland H. Sargeant, a UNESCO delegate.

-During the 1970's Myrna survived breast cancer and had two masectomies.
-In 1987 she published her autobiography, 'Being and Becoming', reflecting on her life and career.
-She died in 1993 in New York City aged 88.
-Her ashes were interred at Forestvale Cemetery, in Helena, Montana.
+Myrna Loy died, aged 88, on December 14, 1993, at Lenox Hill Hospital in Manhattan during surgery, following several years of failing health.
+She was cremated in New York and her ashes interred at Forestvale Cemetery in her native Helena, Montana.
 Also in Helena, The Myrna Loy Center, named in her honor, hosts movies, educational programs, and live performances.
 Myrna never won an Oscar for her achievements but she is still regarded as one of the brightest stars from Hollywood's Golden Age.

 Myrna Loy Filmography